MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch4.md

 keywords: mixed reality, unity, tutorial, hololens2, spatial audio
 ---

-# Enabling and disabling spatial audio at run time
+# Enabling and disabling spatialization at run time

 ## Objectives
 In this chapter, you'll: